Regional Constellation Reconfiguration Problem: Integer Linear Programming Formulation and Lagrangian Heuristic Method: Computational Experiments

 \subsection{Computational Experiment Results}

 Out of 180 RCRP-ARC test instances, we present detailed analyses for 36 instances.
-Table~\ref{tab:computational_results1} reports the computational results for test instances with $\varepsilon/\varepsilon_{\max}=0.3$.
-For 9 ``small'' instances, the baseline Gurobi optimizer successfully identified optimal solutions, or those within the specified duality gap tolerance of \SI{0.5}{\%}, within the specified time limit of \SI{3600}{s}.
-However, as the size of instances grows, we start to observe the Gurobi optimizer triggering the time limit.
+Table~\ref{tab:computational_results1} reports the computational results for test instances with $\varepsilon/\varepsilon_{\max}=0.3$, illustrating scenarios where resources are limited.
+For 9 ``small'' instances, the baseline Gurobi optimizer successfully identified optimal solutions, or those within the specified duality gap tolerance of \SI{0.5}{\%}, within the specified runtime limit of \SI{3600}{s}.
+However, as the size of instances increases, we start to observe the Gurobi optimizer triggering the runtime limit.
 Particularly, for instances 17 and 18, we see a significant duality gap of \SI{11.03}{\%} and \SI{70.15}{\%}, respectively.
-Examining the results of the Lagrangian heuristic, we observe that all 18 instances are solved in less than \SI{462.24}{s}.
-Comparing the feasible primal solutions to RCRP-ARC, there are 10 instances in which Gurobi solutions perform better than the Lagrangian heuristic solutions.
+Examining the results of the Lagrangian heuristic, we observe that all 18 instances were solved in less than \SI{462.24}{s}.
+Comparing the feasible primal solutions to RCRP-ARC, there are 10 instances in which Gurobi solutions performed better than the Lagrangian heuristic solutions.
 However, the differences are at most \SI{1.77}{\%}.
-The Lagrangian heuristic outperforms the Gurobi optimizer for 6 instances with the largest recorded margin of \SI{26.21}{\%} (instance 18) and obtains optimal solutions for 2 instances.
+The Lagrangian heuristic outperformed the Gurobi optimizer for 6 instances with the largest recorded margin of \SI{26.21}{\%} (instance 18) and obtained optimal solutions for 2 instances.